banea-radu/Proiect-SA-bootstrapped/README.md

 		- A form in the contact page is added and the input data is validated using Javascript
 		- Public api examples: https://github.com/public-apis/public-apis

-- Stage #3 (Bootstrap): try to replace most of the css code with Bootstrap library
+- Stage #3 (Bootstrap): replace most of the css code with Bootstrap framework